 We are closely following developments regarding the announced agreement be-tween Fatah and Hamas.
 Many of the details remain unclear, and its implementa-tion is uncertain.
 What is clear, however, is that Hamas is a terrorist organization which targets civilians and calls for the destruction of Israel.
 To play a constructive role in achieving peace, any Palestinian Government that emerges must renounce violence, abide by past agreements, and recognize Israel's right to exist.
 As we have said many times, the United States strongly supports Palestinian reconciliation, but it must be on terms that support the cause of peace.
-Mr. Chairman, it has been a deep honor to be part of President Obama's team working on these complex and critically important issues.
-If confirmed by the Sen-

 Mr. Chairman, it has been a deep honor to be part of President Obama's team working on these complex and critically important issues.
-If confirmed by the Senate to be the United States Ambassador to Israel, I will work to the best of my abilities to further strengthen and deepen the excellent cooperation and communication that already exists between our nations, as we work together toward a more peaceful, stable, democratic, and prosperous Middle East.
+If confirmed by the Sentinger of the complex and critically important issues. ate to be the United States Ambassador to Israel.
+I will work to the best of my abili-ties to further strengthen and deepen the excellent cooperation and communication that already exists between our nations, as we work together toward a more peaceful, stable, democratic, and prosperous Middle East.

-Thank you for your attention, and I would be pleased to answer any questions you may have.
+Thank you for your attention, and I would be pleased to answer any questions

-Senator CASEY.
+Senator Casey.
 Thanks very much.